JohnHeikens/CrossPP/README.txt

 why is serializeValue not const? because when const is used, serializeValue() can not read. why is it not a template then with read or write? because template functions can't be overloaded or virtual

+couldn't deduce template parameter: maybe the function calls a subfunction which requires template parameters which it can't deduce

 access violation, but only in release mode? maybe you are keeping a const reference as a class member while in release the original variable gets optimized away